 Reasons for work and methodology

 Developers have, for some time, highlighted to GLA officers that they struggle to sell section 106 homes to RPs (see Appendix 1 for a summary of a recent roundtable organised by BusinessLDN).
-The main risks associated with a lack of interest in section 106 homes are:
+The main issues and risks associated with a lack of interest in section 106 homes are:

+Developers may hold off or fail to start schemes if they can’t find an RP committed to buying the section 106 affordable homes early in the development process.

 Affordable homes might be left vacant in the middle of a housing crisis while developers wait for a buyer, meaning that Londoners in need of affordable housing are not able to access this.
 Where homes are left empty for an extended period of time, the owner becomes liable to paying Empty Homes Tax.

 Frustrated by the risk of keeping unsold homes in their portfolio, developers could decide to stop operating in London, reducing the overall housing delivery in the capital and the important share of affordable homes provided via section 106.